-1. An attorney for a conservatee or proposed conservatee, or a conservator or proposed conservator, must disclose all present or past attorney-client relationships with any other person appearing in the matter.

-2. An attorney for a ward or proposed ward, or a guardian or proposed guardian, must disclose all present or past attorney-client relationships with any other person appearing in the matter.

-3. In complying with this rule an attorney shall not be required to violate an existing attorney-client privilege, but should consider that continued participation in the matter may constitute a violation of the Professional Rules of Conduct.

-C. Guardians.
-A person who is or has served in the past as a guardian of the individual or estate which is the subject of the pending proceeding (conservatorship, trust, or decedent's estate) must disclose all present and past relationships.

-D. Court-appointed attorneys and guardians ad litem generally are appointed on a rotational basis.
-At times, the court-appointed attorney or guardian ad litem may have represented another party in the proceeding.
-The court appointment is conditional on a conflict check by the proposed court-appointed attorney or guardian ad litem.
-The appointment is effective 10 days after the date of mailing of the order, unless written communication is received by the court investigator support desk indicating that a conflict exists.
-Once the appointment is effective, an ex parte application must be made to discharge appointed counsel.

-E. Proof of Insurance.
-In addition to submitting the appropriate Judicial Council form(s), attorneys seeking initial appointment or reappointment as court-appointed attorneys in probate conservatorships and guardianships must submit a report of insurance setting forth the amount of the insurance coverage and its effective dates as well as the Court-Appointed Attorney Cover Sheet (SDSC form PR-150).
+- 1. An attorney for a conservatee or proposed conservatee, or a conservator or proposed conservator, must disclose all present or past attorney-client relationships with any other person appearing in the matter. - 2.
+An attorney for a ward or proposed ward, or a guardian or proposed guardian, must disclose all present or past attorney-client relationships with any other person appearing in the matter. - 3.
+In complying with this rule an attorney shall not be required to violate an existing attorney-client privilege, but should consider that continued participation in the matter may constitute a violation of the Professional Rules of Conduct. - C. Guardians.
+A person who is or has served in the past as a guardian of the individual or estate which is the subject of the pending proceeding (Conservatorship, Trust, or Decedent's Estate) must disclose all present and past relationships. - D. Court appointed attorneys and guardian ad litems are appointed on a rotational basis.
+At times, the court appointed attorney or guardian ad litem may have represented another party in the proceeding.
+The court appointment is conditional on a conflict check by the proposed court appointed attorney or guardian ad litem.
+The appointment is effective 10 days after the date of mailing of the order, unless written communication is received by the court investigator support desk indicating that a conflict exists. - E. Proof of Insurance: In addition to submitting the appropriate Judicial Council form(s), attorneys seeking initial appointment or reappointment as Court-Appointed Attorneys in Probate Conservatorships and Guardianships must submit a report of insurance setting forth the amount of the insurance coverage and its effective dates as well as the Court Appointed Attorney Coversheet (PR-150).

 (Adopted 1/1/2006; Rev. 1/1/2013; Renum.
-1/1/2014; Rev. 1/1/2016; Rev. 1/1/2018; Rev. 1/1/2019)
+1/1/2014; Rev. 1/1/2016; Rev. 1/1/2018)